TravelSizedLions/kleptool-package-manager/README.md

 Suppose $K_i$ depends on $K_a$ and $K_b$, and $K_a$ depends on $K_c$.
 Then $D_i = \{ K_i, K_a, K_b, K_c \}$, and the subspace $K_i'$ is all possible assignments of hashes to these four repos, subject to the constraints that come from the initial dependency relationships imposed by $K_i$.

-## Structural Inference: Unifying Disjointed Representations of K-Space
+## Unifying Representations of K-Space

 In the wilds of package management, every ecosystem invents its own flavor of manifest and lockfile, each with its own quirks, assumptions, and deeply held opinions about how dependencies should be described.
 Most package managers start with strong coupling to a specific language, then bolt on a plugin system to  meet the definition of "flexible" while leaving the work of translation to other language contexts largely up to community interest.